zhengant/vae/README.md

 # VAE
-(Work-in-progress) Implementation of the variational autoencoder (VAE) detailed in Auto-Encoding Variational Bayes (Kingma and Welling 2014, https://arxiv.org/pdf/1312.6114.pdf).
+Implementation of the variational autoencoder (VAE) detailed in Auto-Encoding Variational Bayes (Kingma and Welling 2014, https://arxiv.org/pdf/1312.6114.pdf) for MNIST.
 To run:
 ```
 python vae.py [CONFIG FILE]
 ```